 Water system surveys completed.
 Calculation: number of surveys completed divided by the number of surveys required.

 Alert responses.
-Calculation: number of alerts responded to divided by the number of alerts generated
+Calculation: number of alerts responded to divided by the number of alerts generated.

 Resolution of PNCs.
 Calculation: number of PNCs resolved divided by the total number of PNCs.